glic3rinu/passlib/docs/password_hash_api.rst

     string containing list of all characters which are allowed to be specified in salt parameter.
-    for most hashes, this is equal to :data:`passlib.utils.h64.CHARS`.
+    for most :ref:`MCF <modular-crypt-format>` hashes,
+    this is equal to :data:`passlib.utils.h64.CHARS`.

-    this must be a unicode string if the salt is encoded, or (rarely) bytes if the salt is unencoded raw bytes.
+    this must be a :class:`!unicode` string if the salt is encoded, or (rarely) :class:`!bytes` if the salt is manipulating as unencoded raw bytes.

 .. todo::